Numbers, measurements, dates and time

 For percentages, use the % symbol - for example, 50%.
 However, it's often better not to use a percentage.
 Instead of 50%, for example, you could say "1 in 2" or "half".

 Use statistics sparingly.
 Consider the style of writing and your target audience.
-For example, readers of Behind the Headlines, the Health A to Z and Live Well on the NHS website will have different needs.
+For example, health professionals may have different needs to members of the public who visit the NHS website.

 Use the clearest, most meaningful format to explain what you're illustrating.
 For example, use "1 in 7 people" rather than "14.3% of people".